NamalSanjaya/NamalSanjaya/README.md

   - Leading the final year project at university of Moratuwa

 - 🌱 In my free time I,
-  - Like to build things.
+  - Like to design, code and build things from scratch.
   - Learn computer science concepts and new technologies

 - 📫 Reach me namalsanjaya23@gmail.com